investBalance/android-balance-app/README.md

 ## Notes
 - Might need to fix the "Create an Account" button for better opacity
+- draggable list view alternatives? currently unable to collapse the list items.
+Will look into it.

 ## Libraries Used
 - Picasso for loading images